reactnativecn/react-native.cn/docs/docs/0.38/integration-with-existing-apps.md

 }
 ```

-> Note that `RCTRootView bundleURL` starts up a new JSC VM.
+> 注意`RCTRootView bundleURL` starts up a new JSC VM.
 To save resources and simplify the communication between RN views in different parts of your native app, you can have multiple views powered by React Native that are associated with a single JS runtime.
 To do that, instead of using `RCTRootView bundleURL`, use [`RCTBridge initWithBundleURL`](https://github.com/facebook/react-native/blob/master/React/Base/RCTBridge.h#L93) to create a bridge and then use `RCTRootView initWithBridge`.

 </div><div markdown class="md-block objc">